mihirp28/Puzzle-Solver/README.md

 For example, here is a sequence of three moves on such a puzzle:
 ![image](https://github.com/user-attachments/assets/4a505211-c261-445e-8783-9a9629b501db)
+The goal of the puzzle is to find a short sequence of moves that restores the canonical configuration (on the left above) given an initial board configuration.
+We’ve provided skeleton code to get you started.
+You can run the skeleton code on the command line: python3 solver2023.py [input-board-filename] where input-board-filename is a text file containing a board configuration (we have provided an example).
+You’ll need to complete the function called solve(), which should return a list of valid moves.
+The moves should be encoded as strings in the following way:
+• For sliding rows, R (right) or L (left), followed by the row number indicating the row to move left or right.
+The row numbers range from 1-5.
+• For sliding columns, U (up) or D (down), followed by the column number indicating the column to move up or down.
+The column numbers range from 1-5.
+• For rotations, I (inner) or O (outer), followed by whether the rotation is clockwise (c) or counterclockwise (cc).
+For example, the above diagram performs the moves L3 (slide row 3 left), D3 (slide column 3 down), Occ (outer counterclockwise), and Ic (inner clockwise).

+The initial code does not work correctly (see comments with the code).
+Using this code as a starting point, implement a fast version, using A* search with a suitable heuristic function that guarantees finding a solution in as few moves as possible.
+For example, board1.txt can be solved in 11 moves.
+Try to make your code as fast as possible even for difficult boards, although it is not necessarily possible to quickly solve all puzzles.
+You will need to be creative with your heuristic function in order to find this solution in less than 15 minutes

+In your report, answer the following questions:
+1. In this problem, what is the branching factor of the search tree?
+2. If the solution can be reached in 7 moves, about how many states would we need to explore before we found it if we used BFS instead of A* search?
+A rough answer is fine

 ## Solution
 move_left(sts, r_m): It moves given row (r_m) in board to left by one position, effectively rotating it.